 Want regular flower charms?
 Try these ideas:

-Crochet A Bell Flower
+Make Crochet FlowersSuggestion #3: Crochet A Bell Flower Charm

 If you cannot let your obsession with flowers down, even during Halloween, crochet this ghost and bell flower bag charm.
 The design features a pair of Lily of the Valley flowers, or should I say the Boo Ghosts?